 True believers in Jesus are promised to be spared from this time of wrath and will be safely taken to heaven (alive).
 Paul teaches that the Day of the Lord cannot come until the departure (rapture) has occurred.
 Once that happens, the doors to heaven will be closed and God’s wrath will commence soon.

 There is connection between the Day of the Lord and the 70th week of Daniel.
-We know that Daniel’s 70th Week is specifically started by the signing of a 7 year covenant with Israel and “many” by either the antichrist or the false prophet.
-We also know that the Day of the Lord cannot come until the “lawless one” (antichrist) is revealed (2 Thessalonians 2).
-Thus, the Day of the Lord appears to start when the antichrist (or the false prophet who will point to him) signs the covenant with Israel and thus reveal “the lawless one”.
+We know that Daniel’s 70th Week is specifically started by the confirming of a 7 year covenant with Israel and “many”.
+The traditional interpretation is that either the antichrist or the false prophet confirms this covenant, and this would effectively “reveal” the antichrist at the start of the 70th week.
+Thus, the Day of the Lord could start at the same time as the 70th week of Daniel.

 The Day of the Lord is possibly triggered by a massive impending attack on Israel that would lead to its annihilation, known as the Gog/Magog war.
 War often leads to the signing of covenants and treaties.

 The duration of the Day of the Lord is unspecified (unlike the 70th week of Daniel which is defined as 1260+1260 days).
 Some passages describing the Day of the Lord refer to it’s start point, some to the entire time period, and some to it’s end point, but none tell its complete duration.
-Based on its connection to the revealing of the “lawless one”, it seems to have the exact same start point as the 70th week of Daniel.
+Based on its connection to the revealing of the “lawless one”, it seems to begin when the antichrist can effectively be identified.
 The Day of the Lord ends at the Second Coming of Christ.

 The Day of the Lord will start suddenly, unexpectedly, and catastrophically.
 It is described as coming upon the earth “like a trap”, “as labor pains”, and “as a thief in the night”.
 The Day of the Lord starts with an earthquake that becomes global in scope, like nothing the earth has ever experienced before.
 The beginning of the Day of the Lord has strong connections with the events of Seal 6, the beginning of birth pangs (Olivet Discourse), and the Gog Magog war, and is marked by: